damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 ## Reference calls <a name="reference-calls"></a>

-As part of our hiring process we can ask applicant to provide us with one or more references to contact.
-These reference calls is typically be done by our [administrative coordinator](https://about.gitlab.com/jobs/administrative-coordinator/) or the hiring manager for that specific vacancy.
+As part of our hiring process we may ask applicants to provide us with one or more references to contact.
+These reference calls are typically be done by our [administrative coordinator](https://about.gitlab.com/jobs/administrative-coordinator/) or the hiring manager for that specific vacancy.

 ## Getting Contracts Ready, Reviewed, and Signed<a name="prep-contracts"></a>